SkyIsNotGreen/police-crime-fighter/README.md

 <br>

-Here is our flow chart detailing the user journey
+Here is our flow chart detailing the full user journey
 ![game-logic](./assets/images/game-logic.png)

 <br>

 <details>
-<summary>At function level - logic of the page </summary>
+<summary> Here is our Project Logic (at a functional level) </summary>

 1. When a user clicks `Click to Start` on the _index.html_, LS is initiated.
 If there is a value of keys then on how to play tutorial is generated.
 If no, then the _user-input.html_ is generated.
-2. On the how-to-play tutorial the donot show input stores value in LS.
+2. On the _how-to-play tutorial_ the `donot show input` stores value in LS.
 3. On user-input pg username is stored in LS and game page is rendered and a key of resources object stored in LS.
 4. In game when `marker is clicked ` an info banner appears.
 5. When a `resource is clicked` the value in LS and the resource container is updated.
 6. After the timer reaches the specified value LS/ resource container and money are updated.
-7. When 25 markers are displayed(progress bar is 100%) game over modal is rendered.
+7. When 25 markers are displayed(progress bar is 100%) `game over modal `is rendered.
 8. The game over stops any more markers from being populated.
 9. The values including username is stored in a key known as gameStats in LS.
-10. The gameStats are stored in a key known as previousUserHistory that contains gameStats of previous games.
+10. The gameStats are stored in a key known as `previousUserHistory` that contains gameStats of previous games.
 11. `On click of view scores` the _scores.html_ is initiated.
 (The scores page is also initated when quit is clicked on games-page)
 12. `On load` the scores are read from local storage and sorted based on the money.
 The top 3 games will load on podium while the rest would load on separate leaderboard.
-13. Using the responsive navbar the user can click on different navlinks with smaller viewports using a burger.
+13. Using the `responsive navbar` the user can click on different navlinks with smaller viewports using a burger.
 This is important to access page like contacts.html.

 </details>